Minko82/learning-react/README.md

 ## 3. Create Your First React Project 🎨

-### Run this command to create a new project:

-This will bootstrap and set up everything for you, including a development server, build scripts, and a project structure.
+This command will set up everything for you, including a development server, build scripts, and a project structure.

 ```bash
 npx create-react-app project-test --legacy-peer-deps